ObjectMatrix/jerkface/README.md

   * `Lifetime.singleton`: instances are managed as singletons.

   * `Lifetime.transient`: the lifetime of instances are not managed by `jerkface`.
 Once an instance is returned by `Container.prototype.resolve()` it is entirely up to the consuming code how it lives on past the calling scope.

+## Performance Considerations

+Calling `Container.prototype.bind()` and `Container.prototype.bindAll()` should not be called in hot code paths, as the extensive validation routines that must be run are computationally expensive (especially the later).
+Generally, these methods should only be called during application initialization.